20 Home Remedies for Hand, Foot, and Mouth Disease

 20. Aloe Vera

-Aloe vera has antimicrobial properties.
+Aloe vera has antimicrobial and anti-inflammatory properties.
 It also increases immunity.
 Aloe vera contains minerals, vitamins, and several other compounds that are beneficial for the skin.
 Apply aloe vera gel to the rashes and blisters for soothing relief.
 You can even give aloe vera juice to your kid to help him heal faster from HFMD.

-How to Prevent Catching Hand, Foot, and Mouth Disease
+How to Prevent Catching Hand, Foot, and Mouth Disease?

-Practising good hygiene goes a long way in keeping diseases at baby, and it’s the strongest defence your child can have against this disease too.
-Make sure your child washes his hands regularly and thoroughly with an antibacterial soap, especially after he comes into contact with surfaces that can have germs on them.
+Practising good hygiene goes a long way in keeping diseases at bay, and it’s the strongest defence your child can have against this disease too.
+Make sure your child washes his hands regularly and thoroughly with antibacterial soap, especially after he comes into contact with surfaces that can have germs on them.
 Your child should wash his hands before and after every meal, after playing outside, and mainly after using the washroom.
 It’s also equally important to keep your surroundings clean.
 Disinfect any area that your child regularly uses, especially if it’s a shared space.
 Similarly, make sure things like toys or pacifiers (things that your child can put into his mouth) are definitely cleaned and disinfected.

 The symptoms of hand, foot, and mouth disease can make children very uncomfortable and irritable.
 The rashes and blisters can be very painful for the little ones.
 So, try these home remedies to soothe the symptoms and make your child as comfortable as possible.